-Lumileds recommends a minimum edge to edge spacing between LUXEON emitters of 0.3mm to minimize the chance of mechanical interference between neighboring units during pick and place.
-Note that placing multiple LUXEON emitters in close proximity to each other on a PCB may adversely impact the ability of the PCB to dissipate the heat from the emitters.
+Placing multiple LUXEON V emitters too close to each other may adversely impact the ability of the PCB to dissipate the heat from the emitters.
 Also, the light output for each LED may drop due to optical absorption by adjacent LED packages.